denoland/deno/std/style_guide.md

 Code examples should not contain additional comments.
 It is already inside a comment.
 If it needs further comments it is not a good example.

-## Each module should come with tests
+### Each module should come with a test module.

-Each module should come with its test as a sibling with the name `modulename_test.ts`.
-For example the module `foo.ts` should come with its sibling `foo_test.ts`.
+Every module with public functionality `foo.ts` should come with a test module `foo_test.ts`.
+A test for a `cli/js` module should go in `cli/js/tests` due to their different contexts, otherwise it should just be a sibling to the tested module.

-## Unit Tests should be explicit
+### Unit Tests should be explicit.

 For a better understanding of the tests, function should be correctly named as its prompted throughout the test command.
 Like: